Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Expansion_3HC.md

 `G4 S2 ; wait for expansion boards to start`

+## Testing communication

+Check that you can communicate with the Duet 3 Expansion 3HC board, by sending:

+`M115 B1`

+If that fails, check the CAN address set by the 4-bank DIP switch.
+Check that the DIAG LED is blinking synchronously with the main board LED, which shows if synchronisation has been established on the CAN bus.

 ## Update the bootloader

 Duet 3 expansion boards and tool boards have a bootstrap loader written to the start of flash so that they can load firmware from the main board via CAN.
 This bootloader may occasionally need to be updated in order to support new features.
 See [Updating the bootloader on Duet 3 expansion and tool boards](/User_manual/RepRapFirmware/Updating_bootloader).